 \section{Discussion}

-The St\v reda's formula that we derived, Eqs.~(\ref{el_Streda_final}), has two differences in comparison with its nonrelativistic (or fully relativistic) version given by Eqs.~(\ref{nr_Streda}).
+The St\v reda's formula that we derived, Eqs.~(\ref{el_Streda_final}), has two differences in comparison with its nonrelativistic (or fully relativistic~\footnote{In both the nonrelativistic and the fully relativistic theories, the system can be described by a Hamiltonian $H$ that acts in a certain Hilbert space.
+The velocity operator equals $\partial H/\partial\bb p$ in each of these two cases and acts in the same Hilbert space.
+Using this as a basis, one can employ the standard time-dependent perturbation formalism to derive the St\v reda's formula of Eqs.~(\ref{nr_Streda}) which, therefore, would be valid in both theories.
+However, when projections to subbands are involved, this scheme cannot be applied without a proper change, as we have shown in this work.}) version given by Eqs.~(\ref{nr_Streda}).
 The first difference is the deviation of the velocity operators from $\partial H/\partial\bb p$.
 It roots in the fact that the unitary transformation used to project the total Hamiltonian to a band (or a set of bands) depends on the canonical momentum~$\bb p$.
 Therefore, in the projected theory, the meaning of the operator $\partial/\partial \bb p$ changes.
 The second difference is the novel term $\sigma^{\text{III}}_{\alpha\beta}$ determined by the ``electron-positron'' matrix elements of the velocity operator.

 Depending on the system, it may happen that only one of the two differences is present.
 For example, in the absence of the asymmetric potential in the Kane model, the corresponding anomalous velocity vanishes.
 The same happens in most of the models describing topological insulators.